GreatPhil/Squish/README.md

 - compressor.java
 - decomrpessor.java

 If run with the -c (compress) option, the TreeMaker beings making a tree.
 First, it scans the file, creating what we called "FreqElements" objects for each type of byte ("symbol").
 The FreqElements are used for storing the frequency of a byte and the byte itself, as needed for Huffman Tree encoding.
 The FreqElements are then stored into an array.
-We originally stored these as a Vector, but later changed this to an array data type to improve the program speed.
-Next, the array is put into a sorted Vector, and a Tree is made from the Vector.
+We originally stored these as a vector data type, but later changed this to an array data type to improve the program speed.
+Next, the array is put into a sorted vector, and a Tree is made from the Vector.

 Our Trees have a ByteNode field called "root", used to access the top node of the tree, and two Hashtables called thePaths and theBytes used in decompression for memoization and thus improved speed.